HIKING IN THE FAROE ISLANDS

 Further, use our Hiking Routes page for inspiration for fully accessible hiking routes nationwide.
 The page lets you filter hikes according to location, difficulty, length, etc. Click the box below to see our hiking routes.

 While the benefits of hiking can be endless, if you are not prepared it may limit the full potential of said route.
 Thus we recommend you go through our list of necessities before embarking on your hike.
+Having a local guide will enhance your experience by providing a deeper understanding of hiking in the Faroe Islands and sharing insightful stories from both present and historical local communities.

 Prepare to experience all four seasons in one day